-Contributions and Program Grants - Contributions are recognized when the donor makes a promise to give that is, in substance, unconditional.
+Contributions and Program Grants Revenue Recognition - Contributions are recognized when the donor makes a promise to give that is, in substance, unconditional.
 Contributions that are restricted by the donor or provided for future periods are reported as increases in temporarily restricted net assets.
 When a restriction expires, temporarily restricted net assets are reclassified to unrestricted net assets.

-Program grants may consist of fee-for-service benefits, or provide for other reciprocal arrangements where the Foundation is obligated to provide benefit to the donor.
+Program grants may consist of fee-for-service benefits, or provide for other reciprocal arrangements where the Foundation is obligated to provide benefit to the party awarding the grant.
 Revenues from such program grants that contain reciprocal arrangements are deferred and recognized as revenue when the obligations have been performed or benefit has been provided, generally through the incurrence of related program costs.
+Certain program grants contain milestone or other progress measures that require attainment of certain threshold prior to the application and award of subsequent funding.
+Contracts that contain such contingencies are account for as contingent awards.
+Revenue from contingent award contracts are recognized when the condition or milestone is met.

-Contributions, Program Grants, and Other Receivables - Receivables represent primarily amounts due from pharmaceutical companies for research, educational, or other program grants, or general support contributions.
+Contributions, Program Grants, and Other Receivables - Receivables represent primarily amounts due from pharmaceutical companies for research, educational, or other program grants, or amounts due from donors for general support contributions.
 The Foundation considers these receivables fully collectible; accordingly, no allowance for doubtful accounts is required.